 “Free admission for minors, right?”

-“Ok, so we’re both seventeen.”
+“Ok, so we’re both 17.”
 It’s okay.
-Half the art here is modern anyway and we only just turned eighteen in April.
-Her on the 13th and I on the 14th.
-We’ve been to the Museum of Fine Arts so many times we have inside jokes regarding statues we’ve sketched, and recognize alcoves where deep conversations were held despite the nude cherub smiling disturbingly from the opposite gallery.
+Half the art here is modern anyway and we only just turned 18 in April.
+She on the 13th and me on the 14th.
+We’ve been to the Museum of Fine Arts so many times we have inside jokes regarding statues we’ve sketched; we recognize alcoves where deep conversations were held despite the nude cherub smiling disturbingly from the opposite gallery.

 * * *